 Recorded Audition Requirements

-• If an applicant is unable to appear in person and resides farther than 300 miles from the Baylor campus, a video taped audition may be submitted for admission on DVD format by prior arrangement.
+• If an applicant is unable to appear in person and resides farther than 300 miles from the Baylor campus, a recorded audition may be submitted for admission by prior arrangement.
 However, as stated above, domestic applicants will only be considered for a Teaching Assistantship by completing an on-campus audition.
 International applicants will be considered for a Teaching Assistantship by an on-campus audition or recorded submission.
 Please access the following link for the submission of a recorded audition: getacceptd.com/baylormusic

-• The repertoire requirements for a video audition are the same as those for an on-campus audition, as well as the submission of the same supporting materials as noted earlier in the on-campus audition requirement.
+• The repertoire requirements for a recorded audition are the same as those for an on-campus audition, as well as the submission of the same supporting materials as noted earlier.